bane-labs/docs/bridge/general/bridging-transparency-and-verifiable-relaying.md

 1. **Incrementing the nonce**,
 2. **Computing the new hash-chain root** using the previous root and the operation hash,
 3. **Overwriting the stored state** with the new `(nonce, root)` pair,
-4. **Emiting an event** containing the operation data, the operation hash, and the new root.
+4. **Emitting an event** containing the operation data, the operation hash, and the new root.

 This on-chain computation is the **canonical source of truth**.